shwina/shwina.github.io/_posts/2020-08-13-cython-testing.md

         pass
 ```

-Now, our tests are discovered by `pytest` but they are not actually run:
+Now, our tests are discovered by `pytest`:

 ```bash
 $ pytest